-When a Control Panel comes from a U.L.
-508 Certified Panel Shop you can rest assured you’re getting a quality product.
+When a Control Panel comes from a UL Certified Panel Shop you can rest assured you’re getting a quality product.
+NorthWind is proud to be UL508A certified since 2005, and UL698A since December 2020.
 To become certified (and to maintain certification) we follow U.L. and National Electric Code (NEC) Standards as well as selecting reliable components, providing enclosure environmental ratings, wiring and motor protection, and safety markings.

 NorthWind also provides cUL and CE certifications upon request.

 As a company who provides automation solutions for our customers, we can’t help but get excited about the potential to automate our own work processes.
 We have done just that in our Panel Shop with our Panel Cutting & Pre-Drilling Machine and our Wire Cutting & Labeling Machine.
 Both of these machines allow us to work quickly and efficiently to deliver your panels as fast as we can without compromising quality.